yenyang/Anarchy-BepInEx/README.md

 * Icons for game manipulation and bypass confirmation for bulldozer.
 * Icon to show and EXCLUSIVELY target invisible paths/markers with the bulldozer and remove invisible paths/markers.
 See below.
 * Icon to EXCLUSIVELY target surfaces with the bulldozer and remove with one click.
 With Anarchy, this also can remove surfaces in buildings.
-* Allows multiple copies of unique buildings using toolbar menu.
+* Opt-In Option to allow multiple copies of unique buildings using toolbar menu.
 Effects of multiple buildings stack!

 Currently it applies to these tools:
 * Object Tool